forestryio/forestry.io/hugo/content/blog/automate-your-static-hosting-environment-with-aws-cloudformation.md

 ## Going Further

-CloudFormation helps wrangle the complicated process of wiring up AWS services, and provides a way to express your infrastructure in a single configuration file.

 Our tutorial today covered the basics of creating a static site hosting environment with CloudFormation, but it leaves a few things to be desired.
 Next time, we’ll improve our template using **Route53** to hook up a domain name to our CloudFront Distribution, **Certificate Manager** to make our site available over HTTPS, and a **Lambda@Edge** function to make “pretty” URLs work.

+Hopefully, this post has helped you to see the potential of a tool like CloudFormation.
+The next time you need to set up a hosting environment for your static site, consider expressing your **infrastructure as code** with CloudFormation!